GameWithPixels/DiceFirmware/README.md

 We're using the 5.2 build that can be downloaded from [GitHub](https://github.com/NordicSemiconductor/pc-nrfutil/releases/tag/v5.2.0).

 The version of the firmware is defined by the variable `VERSION` in the _Makefile_.

-_Note: when switching between debug and release builds, be sure to first delete the \_builds folder first._

 ## Output logs in Visual Studio Code